Published: May 3, 2007

-At many institutions, like Duke University Hospital and Durham Regional Hospital, lactation consultants help improve the feeding of the baby and develop a detailed feeding plan before the baby and mother are discharged.
+At many institutions, like Duke University Hospital and Duke Regional Hospital, lactation consultants help improve the feeding of the baby and develop a detailed feeding plan before the baby and mother are discharged.

 Lactation consultants can also assist in obtaining and using an electric breast pump to express milk if the baby is unable to feed right away.
 The staff works hard to ensure that premature babies receive breast milk as early as possible.

 Specific feeding instructions are given to breastfeeding families at discharge, so that they know how to get through the first days at home.

 If you need an electric pump or other breastfeeding equipment, most institutions have equipment for rent or purchase.